purplebricks/purplebricks.github.io/_posts/2015-05-11-entity-framework-transactions-and-transient-error-handling.md

         return "Some Meaningful Result";
     });

-What this allows a user to do is simply request a given call is transactionally scoped.
+This allows a developer request a given action is executed in a transaction and take advantage of the error handling block.
 If the code succeeds then we can complete the scope and return any relevant data.

 To achieve this is actually pretty simple: